 Emily A. P. Haigh, Ph.D.

-Assistant Professor and Director of Clinical Training
+Associate Professor and Director of Clinical Training

 Emily Haigh, Ph.D., director of the Maine Mood Disorders Lab, received her doctorate in adult clinical psychology from Kent State University.
 She completed her internship at St. Joseph’s Healthcare Hamilton and a post-doctoral research fellowship at the Aaron T. Beck Psychopathology Research Center in the Department of Psychiatry at the University of Pennsylvania.
 She joined the University of Maine in 2013.
 Her research examines cognitive and physiological risk factors for depression and self-injurious behaviors.